Lisinopril is a medicine to treat high blood pressure (hypertension) and heart failure.

 It's also prescribed after a heart attack and helps prevent future strokes and heart attacks.
 It also improves your survival if you're taking it after a recent heart attack or for heart failure.

-This medicine is only available on prescription.
+Lisinopril is only available on prescription.
 It comes as tablets.

 Lisinopril is also available combined with another blood pressure medicine called hydrochlorothiazide.
 This is called by the brand names Zestoretic or Lisoretic.

 If you have diabetes, check your blood sugar (glucose) more often, particularly in the first few weeks.
 This is because lisinopril can lower the sugar level in your blood.

 Lisinopril is not suitable for some people.
-To make sure lisinopril is safe for you, tell your doctor if you:
+To make sure it's safe for you, tell your doctor if you:

 - are trying to get pregnant, are already pregnant or breastfeeding